hi5/TF/readme.md

 **History v3.6, 25 December 2014**

-- Added: Added additional minor error check in TF_GetData - if "Text" is "false", there is nothing to process so ExitApp
+- Added: Added additional minor error check in TF_GetData - if "Text" is "false", there is nothing to process so Exit

 **History v3.5, 2 August 2014**